Jokic has triple-double, Nuggets top Celtics after rim delay - WHIZ News

 Denver won for the 10th time in 12 games, snapped a six-game skid against Boston and opened a one-game lead in the Western Conference.

+“There was no communication.
+They spent all that time trying to fix it but when we came back it still looked like it wasn’t even level, in my opinion.
+So we just wasted all that time,” Celtics guard Jaylen Brown said.

+“That has an effect on the game.
+That’s how injuries and stuff happen.
+Luckily that didn’t (happen), but that wasn’t good.
+That whole process was handled poorly, in my opinion, and that had an effect as well.
+But luckily nobody got hurt.”

-Players were allowed a brief warmup before play resumed, and the Nuggets pulled away.
+Players were allowed a brief warmup before play resumed, and then the Nuggets pulled away.

+“Man, that was crazy,” Denver guard Bones Hyland said of the delay.
+“I’ve never been in a game with that before.
+We just tried to stay loose and finish the game out.”

 Jaylen Brown scored 30 points and Jayson Tatum shook off a slow start to add 25 for Boston, which shot just 9 of 33 from 3-point range in the opener of a four-game trip.
 The loss snapped a four-game winning streak for the Celtics, whose lead in the East was sliced to 1 1/2 games.

-Nuggets coach Michael Malone called the matchup a “hell of a challenge” and that was before Denver announced Jamal Murray was out again.
-The point guard has missed two of the past three games due to issues with his surgically repaired left knee.

-Bruce Brown started in his place and went 4 of 6 on 3s.
+Bruce Brown started in place of Jamal Murray (sore knee) and went 4 of 6 on 3s.
 It was a familiar theme for the Nuggets, who entered as the NBA’s top 3-point shooting team.
 They are 34 of 58 from long distance over the past two games.

 A large number of Celtics fans started chanting “MVP!
 MVP!” when Tatum went to the foul line late in the second quarter.
 Nuggets fans loudly returned the favor moments later with their own MVP chant for Jokic when he went to the line.